ellenmdai/fall2017-cp-448444/readme.md

-Allow multi-pic uploads if time if time, do iron router layout and configure and stuff. table css: uploads, galleries, selecting featured.
+Allow multi-pic uploads if time if time, do iron router layout and configure and stuff. table css: uploads, galleries, selecting featured. if time: for adding and removing images from gallery, allow re-adding of submitted images scrollable tables temporary states in editGallery

 FIRST THINGS FIRST: